HerrHase/siteomat-webpack-plugin/README.md

-# happy-site-webpack-plugin
+# Site-O-Mat Webpack Plugin

-**In Development**

-A Webpack Plugin to generate a Website from a hierarchical Markdown file structure.
+A Webpack Plugin for generating a Website as Html-Files from a Markdown File Structure.

 Why?
 The Main reason i had to update some Websites, but realise there were no benfit to use a Full CMS or Headless CMS like Directus.
 Rendering the same pages that a rarley updated